smoorg/mateuszreszka-xyz/content/posts/burnout.md

 [Emphie](https://emphie.com/) opened me onto the world of startups and young companies with very little of legacy code.
-I could really spread my wings and help with architecture, infrastructure, sometimes even mentoring of our customer\'s interns or give some presentation.
+I could really spread my wings and help with architecture, infrastructure, sometimes even mentoring of our customer's interns or give some presentation.
 It felt truly awesome at times.
 I figured it was not the projects nor technologies I had problems with but a corporate culture.
 Also, the fact that startups need an external help as a kickup start at the beginning